zookzook/elixir-mongodb-driver/README.md

 - support for id generation
 - support for default values
 - support for derived values
+- support for alias attribute names

+But in the case of queries and updates, a rewrite of the attribute names does not take place.
+It is still up to you to use the correct attribute names.

 When using the MongoDB driver only maps and keyword lists are used to represent documents.
 If you prefer to use structs instead of the maps to give the document a stronger meaning or to emphasize